Elsmere, Delaware: Parks and recreation

 Elsmere is home to multiple small neighborhood parks.
 Parks in Elsmere include Junction Street Park, Fairgrounds Park, Joseph R. Walling Park, Maple Avenue Park, Brian Martin Park, Vilone Park, and Veterans Park.
 The town is also home to Elsmere Bark Park, which is a dog park.

 Education

 The town of Elsmere is served by the Red Clay Consolidated School District for public education.
 The school district maintains one school in the town: Austin D. Baltz Elementary School (Grades K through 5).
 Public school students in Elsmere in grades 6 through 8 attend Alexis I. duPont Middle School in Greenville while students in grades 9 through 12 attend Thomas McKean High School northwest of Elsmere near Hockessin.

 The Diocese of Wilmington operates All Saints Catholic School (PreK through 8).
 Formally known as Corpus Christi School, All Saints is a merge of Corpus Christi, St. Matthew School, St. Catherine of Siena, and Our Lady of Fatima.

+New Caste County Libraries maintains the Elsmere Library.

+Previously Elsmere was in the Conrad Area School District.